(a poe MOR feen)

 Hypersensitivity to apomorphine or any component of the formulation; concomitant use with 5-HT3 antagonists

-Begin antiemetic therapy 3 days prior to initiation and continue for 2 months before reassessing need; apomorphine is intended to be used as adjunctive therapy with other anti-Parkinson agents.
+Begin antiemetic therapy (eg, trimethobenzamide) 3 days prior to initiation and continue only as long as necessary, and generally no longer than 2 months, due to increased risk of adverse events; apomorphine is intended to be used as adjunctive therapy with other anti-Parkinson agents.

 Parkinson disease, “off” episode: SubQ: Initial test dose 2 mg, medical supervision required; see “Note”.
 Subsequent dosing is based on both tolerance and response to initial test dose.